 As an Amazon Associate I earn from qualifying purchases.

-A simple spiced yeast dough is filled with a cinnamon sugar filling, twisted into a ring, and adorned with colored sugar.
+This traditional Mardi Gras King cake is worlds better than anything you can buy at the grocery store.
+This simple spiced yeast dough gets filled with a cinnamon sugar filling, twisted into a ring, and adorned with colored sugar.
+Add a tiny plastic baby to pull the tradition full circle!

 Sound weird?
 It kind of is.